 After the DNP Translational and Clinical Project Committee Chair has been identified, the student should meet with that faculty member to constitute his/her DNP Translational and Clinical Project Committee.
-The committee should be constituted no later than the end of the second semester in the first year of the DNP program.
-The DNP Committee must have a project committee of at least two members from within the School of Nursing (the Chair and one other faculty member with Graduate Faculty Status).
+The committee should be constituted no later than the end of NRSG 9300.
+The DNP Committee should consist of at least two members from within the School of Nursing (the Chair and one other faculty member with Graduate Faculty Status).
 It is highly recommended that the third member of the committee be from the organization or clinical site where the student will conduct the project or an expert in the area of clinical interest that the student is exploring.
 The outside committee member under consideration will be required to submit a CV to the committee chair for approval.
 All members should bring expertise in the clinical nursing phenomena of interest, the methodology used in the project, or other knowledge related to the student's DNP Translational and Clinical Project.
-Once the committee is selected, the student must file the Request to Appoint a Doctoral Committee form with the Graduate School.
+Once the committee is selected, the student must file the Doctor of Nursing Practice Translational Research and Clinical Project Request for

+Appointment of Doctoral Committee form with the Graduate School.
 The committee must be selected before the project begins.

-Role of the Translational Research and Clinical Project Committee Role of Chairperson:
+Role of the Translational Research and Clinical Project Committee

+Role of Chairperson: